 You can also select types of records to be written to the SMF data set through the use of TSO parameters OPT and OFF when operating SMF in VS2.
-Figure 19 summarizes the use of the TSO parameters to select SMF records.
+Figure 18 summarizes the use of the TSO parameters to select SMF records.

-Keyword Value Meaning Effect on SMF Records OPT 1 TSO system and sess records.
-TSO system and session records.
+Keyword Value Meaning Effect on SMF Records ΟΡΤ 1 TSO system and session records.
 Record types 30-33, 35, and 41-42 are created, but record types 34 and 40 are suppressed.
 2 TSO system, session, and step records.
 Record types 30-35, and 40-42 are created.
 OFF TSO system records.
-Record types 30-33, 41, and 42 are created, but record types 34, 35, and 40 are suppressed.
+Record types 30-33, 41, a created, but record types are suppressed.

-Figure 19.
-Summary of the Use of TSO Parameters to Select SMF Records
+Figure 18.
+Summarv of the Use of TSO Parameters to Select SMF Records